hejfelix/blog/content/post/modularity.md

 assert(sum(List(1,2,3)) == 6)
 ```

 This is nice.
 This is simple.
 But why is it simple?
 If we see `sum` as a module, it deals only with the argument of interest (`xs`), and it produces only 1 result, which is the interesting result for summing up a list.
 There is no **overfetching** of arguments, and there is no **overproducing** of results or side effects.
-But the real life happens, and you need to do much much more than adding numbers:
+But then real life happens, and you need to do much much more than adding numbers:

 ```scala
 case class S3Conf(user: String, secret: String)